cilium/cilium.io/src/posts/2022-11-03-constellation/index.md

 From a security perspective, Constellation is designed to prevent any access from the underlying (cloud) infrastructure.
 This includes access from data center employees, privileged cloud admins, and attackers coming through the infrastructure.
 Such attackers could be malicious co-tenants escalating their privileges or hackers who managed to compromise a cloud server.
 From a DevOps perspective, Constellation is designed to work just like what you would expect from a modern Kubernetes engine.

 Constellation ensures everything is always encrypted with runtime encryption, transparent key management, and transparent encryption of network and storage.
 When deciding how to ensure data in transit is safe from malicious actors, we decided to use Cilium for network encryption.
 This blog dives into why we chose Cilium, how we implemented it, and what we learned along the way.
 We’ll dive into the technical challenges and difficulties we encountered when leveraging Cilium for Constellation.
 If you’re all into Kubernetes networking, eBPF, and Cilium, you’re in for a treat.
-If not, don’t worry, we’ll highlight the important takeaways and you’ll learn a thing or two about the inner workings of Cilium on the way.
+If not, don’t worry, we’ll highlight the important takeaways, and you’ll learn a thing or two about the inner workings of Cilium on the way.

-## Encryption vs Access
+## Encryption vs. Access

-Constellation must ensure all communication in a cluster is protected while also allowing access to the outside world.
+Constellation must ensure all communication in a cluster is protected while allowing access to the outside world.
 This includes the Pod network carrying the application traffic and the Kubernetes communication itself.
 Simply put, all Node-to-Node traffic must be encrypted.
-However, for most applications the Nodes should still be reachable from the outside world, supporting LoadBalancer and NodePort services.
+However, the Nodes should still be reachable from the outside world for most applications, supporting LoadBalancer and NodePort services.

-Isolating the entire cluster in a VPN on the host level might be the first solution that comes to mind and it solves the first part of encrypting all traffic.
+Isolating the entire cluster in a VPN on the host level might be the first solution that comes to mind, and it solves the first part of encrypting all traffic.
 However, it makes the second part quite cumbersome and impractical.

 Instead, Constellation addresses this problem on the CNI level.
 Our CNI solution of choice is [Cilium](https://cilium.io/).
 It combines great performance with [transparent network encryption](https://docs.cilium.io/en/stable/gettingstarted/encryption/).
 Cilium supports both [IPSec](https://docs.cilium.io/en/stable/gettingstarted/encryption-ipsec/) and [WireGuard](https://docs.cilium.io/en/stable/gettingstarted/encryption-wireguard/).
-Essentially, it establishes a VPN network between Nodes, while maintaining features allowing access outside the cluster such as service exposure and load balancing.
+Essentially, it establishes a VPN network between Nodes while maintaining features allowing access outside the cluster, such as service exposure and load balancing.

 ## Implementing Transparent Network Encryption in the Real World